surya221718/Fraud-Detection/README.md

 ### 5. API Response

-The API returns a structured JSON response containing:
+The API returns a structured JSON response containing the fraud status, probability, and recommended action.

 ```json
 {